4 - 8 December 2019

 The planning started a year ago, the moment we won the bid in 2017.
 The Conference will be hosted from 4-8 December 2019 at Christ University, Bengaluru.
 The inauguration will be on 4th December at 5 pm.
 The Conference will then follow on 5, 6, 7 & 8 December.

-Early bird registrations will open on 5th December 2018, and is pegged at $255.
+Early bird registrations are open now, and is pegged at $255.
 It goes up to a maximum of only $295 without the early bird discount.

 The cost for stay will be additional, but with options that include single rooms, shared rooms, and dormitories within the Christ University campus and diverse stay options around the area, there are enough and more places to suit all budgets.

 Within the Christ University campus, stay options are available under $30 a night.
 About 200 delegates can comfortably stay within the campus.